miquelmanaois/osTicket-post-installing/README.md

 <h3>Step 2: Configure Roles </h3>

 - Make sure you are in admin panel (check top right to see which panel you are in)
+	- If the top right says "agent" you are in the admin panel
 - Select the Agents tab -> Roles -> Add New Role
 	- Name : Supreme Admin
 	- Select Permissions tab and check every box under the "Tickets" and "Tasks" section